ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 A serious concern that every developer must consider is that you can’t safely assume that data you write is available to anyone else at a specific point in time.
 This state takes some getting used to if you come from a different kind of database tradition.

-**Testing Tip**: What you *can* do to avoid the inconsistency window in testing is to test against a single-node instance of {{site.data.keyword.cloudant_short_notm}} or CouchDB running say in Docker ([docker information](https://hub.docker.com/_/couchdb/){: external}).
+**Testing tip**: What you *can* do to avoid the inconsistency window in testing is to test against a single-node instance of {{site.data.keyword.cloudant_short_notm}} or CouchDB running say in Docker ([docker information](https://hub.docker.com/_/couchdb/){: external}).
 A single node removes the eventual consistency issue, but beware that you are testing against an environment that behaves differently from what you target in production. *Caveat Emptor*.

 ## Replication isn't magic
 {: #replication-is-not-magic}